olmozavala/ds_health_hm_segmentation/README.md

-#  Homework: Automatic segmentation of Prostate and Prostate peripheral zone (PZ) from MRI images
+#  Homework: Automatic segmentation of left atrium from MRI images

 ## Introduction
 In this homework we will solve another interesting health related problem using deep learning.